tayruxin/tp/docs/DeveloperGuide.md

 Prerequisite: There is at least one company in the list.

 1. Test case: `edit 1 r/Data Analyst` <br>
    Expected: First company’s role is updated in the list.
-Details of the edited company is displayed in the company detail panel.
+Details of the edited company is displayed in the `CompanyDetailPanel`.
 2. Try editing other companies with different parameters.

 ### Deleting a Company
 Prerequisite: There is at least one company in the list.

 1. Test case: `delete 1`<br>
    Expected: First contact is deleted from the list.
-Details of the deleted company shown in the message box.
+Details of the deleted company shown in the Message Box.

 2. Test case: `delete 0`<br>
    Expected: No company is deleted.
-Error details shown in the message box.
+Error details shown in the Message Box.

 3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.